WolframRhodium/VapourSynth-WNNM/README.md

 Block matching, which is popularized by `BM3D`, finds similar blocks and then stacks together in a 3-D group.
 The similarity between these blocks allows details to be preserved during denoising.

 In contrast to `BM3D`, which denoises the 3-D group based on frequency domain filtering, `WNNM` utilizes weighted nuclear norm minimization, a kind of low rank matrix approximation.
-Because of this, `WNNM` exhibits less blocking artifact compared to `BM3D`, but the computational complexity is much higher.
+Because of this, `WNNM` exhibits less blocking and ringing artifact compared to `BM3D`, but the computational complexity is much higher.
 This stage is called collaborative filtering in `BM3D`.

 ## Usage
 Prototype: